twilio/twilio-conversations-demo-react/README.md

 // If you do not want to pay for other people using your Twilio service for their benefit,
 // generate user and password pairs different from what is presented here let users = {
-    user00: "password00", !!!
-CHANGE THE PASSWORD AND REMOVE THIS NOTE !!!
+    user00: "", !!!
+SET NON-EMPTY PASSWORD AND REMOVE THIS NOTE, THIS GENERATOR WILL NOT WORK WITH EMPTY PASSWORD !!!
-    user01: "password01"  !!!
-CHANGE THE PASSWORD AND REMOVE THIS NOTE !!!
+    user01: ""  !!!
+SET NON-EMPTY PASSWORD AND REMOVE THIS NOTE, THIS GENERATOR WILL NOT WORK WITH EMPTY PASSWORD !!!
 };

 let response = new Twilio.Response();